You might be overpaid a benefit if:

 There are different ways you can pay.

-Pay into our account and use your Social Security reference number (found on your notice to pay) as the payment reference.
+Pay into our account and use your Social Security reference number as the payment reference.
+You can find this on your notice to pay.

 |Account number||Sort code||Account name|